 A pattern collection usually has a main print, often referred to as a “focus print.”
-In The Sellable Sketch I refer to this print as the moneymaker print, because it is often the boldest in the collection and draws in buyers to your website, booth or portfolio.
+In The Sellable Sketch I refer to this print as the moneymaker print, because it is often the boldest and draws in buyers to your website, booth or portfolio.

-The supporting patterns in the collection are called coordinates.
+The supporting patterns are called coordinates.
 Their artistic style and color usage should match the main print and together, the patterns should tell a consistent story.

 4. How can I turn my sketch into a collection?

-Developing a strong collection starts with knowing your market and identifying which patterns, trends and colors they are going to find irresistible a year to two years from now, when your patterns are being sold on the sales floor.
+Developing a strong collection starts with knowing your market and identifying which patterns, trends and colors they are going to find irresistible a year to two years from now, when your work is being sold on the sales floor.

 Once your collection direction is clear, it is simply a matter of developing your sketch into a main pattern with a strong layout and color story.
 You should then develop two to five supporting patterns which create a cohesive pattern “family.”

-Having a system to follow each time you start a new collection will bring a sense of ease to your development process and will enable to you develop more professional collections at a faster pace.
+Having a system to follow each time will bring a sense of ease to your development process and will enable to you develop more professional collections at a faster pace.
 You will no longer feel overwhelmed by the process, but will feel driven to create collections that you can confidently use to contact agents, manufacturers or hiring managers.

 Want to learn more about developing pattern collections?
 Join us inside the Textile Design Lab for the Sellable Sketch course.